-7.1 The financial statements are prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2010/11.
-The code interprets the accounting standards, such as International Financial

-Reporting Standards (IFRS), published by the Accounting Standards Board.
-The code also gives guidance on the wording to be used in the notes to the accounts and the layout of the financial statements.
+7.1 The Financial Statements are prepared in accordance with the Code.
+The Code interprets the Accounting Standards, such as International Financial Reporting Standards (IFRS), published by the Accounting Standards Board.
+The Code also gives guidance on the wording to be used in the notes to the accounts and the layout of the Financial Statements.